 Health and Safety Intervention

 Because health and safety of students are of primary importance, students are encouraged not only to look out for their own health and safety but also for that of their peers.
-When a person’s health and/or safety is/are threatened or appear(s) to be in jeopardy, immediate action should be taken to prevent injury/illness/danger.
-The action may be a call to Duke Police (911 or 919-684-2444 from non-campus phones) or Student Health (919-681-9355) for assistance and guidance.
+When a person's health and/or safety is/are threatened or appear(s) to be in jeopardy, immediate action should be taken to prevent injury/illness/danger.
+Dial 911 (or 919-684-2444 if you are on campus) for help.
 Whatever the particular need/problem, it is important to respond in a responsible and timely manner.

 Formal disciplinary action for a violation of the alcohol policy will not be taken against students for whom medical assistance is sought, or against those who seek medical assistance for themselves or for others, provided that the student/group has not violated other university policies that warrant formal disciplinary action.

-A student who receives medical assistance may be required to meet with a substance abuse specialist in Counseling and Psychological Services (CAPS) for education, assessment, and possible referral for treatment.
+A student who receives medical assistance may be required to meet with a substance abuse specialist in the Duke Student Wellness Center (DUWELL) for education, assessment, and possible referral for treatment.
 The student may also be required to complete an educational assignment.
 Parents of such students under the legal drinking age may also be notified.
 A group that facilitates the acquisition of alcohol may also be required to notify its advisor, provide an educational program for members, and/or change its processes for hosting events.

-In the event that a student fails to meet with the specialist, chooses not to participate in the treatment program outlined, or exhibits a pattern of abusive behavior with alcohol, the student may be subject to formal disciplinary action and/or placed on a Medical Leave of Absence or Involuntary Administrative Withdrawal until he/she produces documentation that appropriate treatment has been successfully sought.
+In the event that a student fails to meet with the specialist, chooses not to participate in the treatment program outlined, or exhibits a pattern of abusive behavior with alcohol, the student may be subject to formal disciplinary action, placed on a Medical Leave of Absence, and/or issued other administrative action until he/she produces documentation that appropriate treatment has been successfully sought.

 The following resources are available to members of the Duke community: